hyttmi/Cellframe/cellframe-installer/README.md

 ## Cellframe node installer script

 This is as simple as it can possibly get.
-Tested on on Ubuntu too.
+Tested on Ubuntu too.

 Supports ONLY Debian 11 and Ubuntu 20.04.x